khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 #### Sticky positioning

- A "sticky" alert uses `position: sticky` to to keep critical information in view as the page scrolls.
+ A "sticky" alert uses `position: sticky` to keep critical information in view as the page scrolls.
 It can be helpful when an alert is added without a page refresh and its position would otherwise be out of view.
 This typically is reserved for errors, as they need to be addressed by users.
 Only one sticky alert should be used at a time.

 ### Multiple alerts